-The charger is being paralleled to another charger that has different settings and/or a different charge algorithm.
+• The controller is being paralleled to another controller that has different settings and/or a different charge algorithm.

 Make sure all settings are the same and update firmware on all chargers to the latest version.

 Error 67 - BMS Connection lost